AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md

 >
 >Removing traits from active algorithmic models or destinations affects scale and targeting accuracy.
 Try to replace revoked traits with new, active traits if possible.

-[Unsubscribe from the deactivated data feed](../../../features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#task_10D0EA04E9C34F78A69A71AFA25BD40E) after you remove all the revoked traits from your account.
+[Unsubscribe from the deactivated data feed](../../../features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#unsubscribe) after you remove all the revoked traits from your account.
 If this is a temporary deactivation, you can re-subscribe after the data provider finishes making their required changes and reactivates the feed.
 As with most things, good communication with your partners (the data provider and [!DNL Adobe]) can help you work through this process.

-## Understanding the Plan Details Page in Audience Marketplace {#concept_61D21E5C524940FCA28FB5D515C3065D}
+## Understanding the Plan Details Page in Audience Marketplace {#marketplace-buyer-details}

 When you click the name of a data plan in the [!UICONTROL Marketplace], [!DNL Audience Manager] provides information that can help you make informed choices about subscribing to a data feed.